TheMysticSword/MysticsItems/README.md

 Other sounds made with sfxia by rxi (https://rxi.itch.io/sfxia)

 ### Changelog
+#### 1.1.6:
+* Fixed Treasure Map base charge time being 1s instead of 120s
+* Fixed Engineer being forced to place turrets for the rest of the stage once the special ability is used
+* Fixed Rift Chests sharing item drop rates with the Rusty Lockbox
+* Fixed LanguageAPI failing to load when the mod is enabled, preventing strings from loading in other mods.
 #### 1.1.5:
 * Now works on the 1.1 version of the game
 * Tuning Fork: